Skip to main content

 Prevention Layer

-Active guardrails are included in CLAUDE.md generation.
-When an AI assistant reads your project context, it sees the guardrail and avoids the mistake before writing code.
+Active checks are included in CLAUDE.md generation.
+When an AI assistant reads your project context, it sees the check and avoids the mistake before writing code.

-The guardrail-aware chat in SystemDox also enforces all active rules.
-Ask it to generate code and it will follow your guardrails automatically.
+The check-aware chat in SystemDox also enforces all active rules.
+Ask it to generate code and it will follow your checks automatically.

 Detection Layer

-Even if the AI ignores the guardrail (or the developer uses a different tool), the architecture fitness test catches the violation in CI before it reaches the main branch.
+Even if the AI ignores the check (or the developer uses a different tool), the architecture fitness test catches the violation in CI before it reaches the main branch.

 Two layers of defence: AI context prevents most mistakes; CI/CD catches the rest.